How Can Shein Clean Up Its Act?

 First, Reduce The Number Of Designs

 Even though Shein has limited inventory for its designs, the fact that it’s an international company and is outputting roughly 2,000 designs per day on its website shows the insane scale of resources it needs in order to stock up with the day's new clothing.
-Already at this pace, this is unsustainable for the sheer fact that it’s using materials that are questionable.

-The SEC audit from Congress is again looking at the use of material that is banned in the US.
+The SEC audit from Congress is also looking at the use of material that is banned in the US.
 Beyond that, the amount of lead found in a lot of its clothing is under scrutiny.
 There have even been instances of bugs in the packaging.

-What a lot of these problems point to is a quality issue with the product, which makes sense when you consider that Shein expects so many designs in such a short time.
+What a lot of these problems point to is a quality issue with the products, which makes sense when you consider that Shein expects so many designs in such a short time.
 When workers are put under such constraints, they’ll optimise clothing production for efficiency and not quality.
 Even if Shein is working with other designers in its new Shein X Incubator Program, this feels more like an excuse to shift the blame whenever another design issue springs up.

 Ultimately, if Shein is to be more sustainable, it’s smarter for the company to produce significantly fewer clothing designs and rely on other systems.
 After all, with fewer designs being taken up, Shein could lean into its reusable clothing programme, offering customers particular perks on its platform and generating other revenue streams it wouldn’t have otherwise.